import pandas as pd

 Shape

-• A string for a point type, as specified in matplotlib.markers:
+A character string or an integer for a point type, as specified in matplotlib.markers:

 pd.DataFrame({"stroke": [0, 2, 4, 6]}), how="cross"